 - Signing Up for Avochato: In order to successfully start using Avochato, go here to ensure that you have a valid trial or plan on the Avochato platform in addition to the Salesforce managed package.

 - Purchasing Licenses: For each Salesforce user who is interacting with Avochato within Salesforce, you will need to purchase a license.
+Follow this short guide to apply those licenses to your Salesforce users.

 - Setup Tab: Once you have downloaded the managed package, use the Setup Tab to get started quickly.